facultyai/dash-bootstrap-components/docs/content/docs/themes.md

 ## Manually linking to a CDN

-Each theme such as `dash_bootstrap_components.BOOTSTRAP` is simply BootstrapCDN URL stored as a Python string, so using the themes module is really equivalent to doing something like the following.
+Each theme such as `dash_bootstrap_components.themes.BOOTSTRAP` is simply BootstrapCDN URL stored as a Python string, so using the themes module is really equivalent to doing something like the following.

 ```python
 BS = "https://stackpath.bootstrapcdn.com/bootstrap/4.4.1/css/bootstrap.min.css"